 Simply stated, you want your testosterone to be at least 600 ng/dL and I prefer over 800 ng/dL.
 Remember, the range is between 300-1,000 ng/dL.

 I’m almost 50 and my current level is around 900 to as high as 1,200 ng/dL at times.
-And this is all done naturally with improved life-style and specific supplements, herbs, and vitamins.
+And this is all done naturally with an improved lifestyle and specific supplements, herbs, and vitamins.

 Again, all of the “how-to” instructions are found below, at the bottom of this article.